2881099/FreeSql.Wiki.VuePress/docs/guide/freesql-provider-mysqlconnector.md

 - The given key '65535' was not present in the dictionary.
 - The type initializer for 'MySql.Data.MySqlClient.Replication.ReplicationManager' threw an exception.
 - Parameter '@xxx' must be defined.
+- Object cannot be cast from DBNull to other types.

 ## ExecuteMySqlBulkCopy